carlrobertoh/CodeGPT/DESCRIPTION.md

 **Reference your files and folders**

 Quickly access and reference your project files and folders for context-aware coding assistance.

+With our **$10** pricing plan, you can chat with files containing up to **200k tokens** using any of our offered models.

 ![Reference files and folders](https://www.codegpt.ee/images/features/reference-files-w800.png)